Image: Victoria Tomaschko.

 Hosted by the NYU Steinhardt Department of Art and Art Professions, Visual Arts Administration MA Program.

 The Curator’s Perspective is a free, itinerant public discussion series featuring U.S. and international curators, and developed as a way for audiences in New York to connect with timely information about a wide variety of international perspectives on contemporary art today.
 The series sheds light on movements and models that are still in formation or have been overlooked.
-This year, speakers in the series will include curators based in Berlin, Cape Town, and Puerto Rico, addressing questions about art, culture, and the exhibitions in which they are most interested, as well as the artists and the socio-political contexts that are shaping curatorial practice now.
+This year, speakers in the series will include curators based in Berlin, Cape Town, Louisville, and San Juan, addressing questions about art, culture, and the exhibitions in which they are most interested, as well as the artists and the socio-political contexts that are shaping curatorial practice now.

 The Curator’s Perspective series has been made possible, in part, by grants from the Hartfield Foundation and by generous contributions from the ICI Board of Trustees and ICI Access Fund.
 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with City Council.